stjude-biohackathon/KIDS24-team1/analyses/sample-distribution-analysis/README.md

 Parameters according to the project and analysis strategy will need to be specified in the following scripts:
 - `run-sample-distribution-analysis.R`: define `root_dir` and `params`, if necessary

+The module runs for the following tools: `R`, `pandoc` and `texlive`.
+Versions are defined in the `run-sample-distribution-analysis.sh`, and relative modules exist and run automatically from St Jude HPC.
+In addition, the `tidyverse` and `flextable` R packages are required to run the `01-sample-distribution-analysis.Rmd` script.

 ## Folder content